ciiqr/contakt/README.md

 	* Go to the email/phone app when pressed
 	* Doesn't display the button if the contact doesn't have any of the specific type (email or phone) (first 2 in sample data are examples of this)
 * Display the contacts with their full name and middle initial in the list
-	* aswell as their optional nickname
+	* as well as their optional nickname
 * Display their associated photo (or the default if they don't have one...)
 * Go to the contact details vc when pressed and display more contact information
 * Display (in the contact details vc) the photo as 1/3 of the size of the parent no matter the device or orientation with the full name taking up the other 2/3 of space